Please note: if you miss a ferry and can not make it (back) to Flørli, we can not pick you up! Plan well – make it to the ferry in time!

 Dayhike to Kjerag (Kjeragbolten)

-Take the early Kolumbus ferry to Lysebotn, arrival 07:15am or Rødne with arrival 10:45am.
-Taxi shuttle or hitch a ride to Øygardstøl parking, arrival 07:45 or 11:15.
+Take the early Kolumbus ferry to Lysebotn, arrival at 07:10 or 09:10.
+Taxi shuttle or hitch a ride to the trailhead at Øygardstøl.
 Hike 5 hours (3+2) roundtrip.
 Taxi shuttle or hitch down.
-Kolumbus ferry leaving back at 15:30
+Kolumbus ferry leaving back at 15:55

-Please note: on fridays, Kolumbus has an extra departure from Øysebotn to Flørli at 18:15.
+Please note: on fridays, Kolumbus has extra departures from Lysebotn to Flørli at 18:15 and 19:25 and on sundays an extra departure at 18:15.
 How to get from Lysebotn ferry quay to Øygardstøl (Kjerag parking) without a car: Stavanger Baseklubb SBK offers a shuttle-service in june, july and august.
 You can also quite easily hitch or call for a taxi: Kjerag-Lysebotn Camping & Resort.

 2-day Preikestolen to Flørli